rcahuana01/byu-ecen520-fall2024-520-assignments-rcahuana01/mmcm/mmcm.md

   * Create additional clock outputs with the following requirements:
     * CLKOUT1: Same clock frequency as input, phase shifted 180 degrees, 25% duty cycle
     * CLKOUT2: Same clock frequency as input, phase shifted 90 degrees, 75% duty cycle
     * CLKOUT3: Lower clock frequency as input, out of phase with input.
-Do not use power of 2 divide and make this at least 6x lower frequency.
+Do not use power of 2 divide and make this at least 6x lower frequency than the input.
     * CLKOUT4: Higher clock frequency as input, out of phase with input.
 Do not use power of 2 multiply and make this at least 2.5x greater than input clock.
-    * CLKOUT5: Lower clock frequency as input (but different then CLKOUT3), in phase with input
+    * CLKOUT5: Lower clock frequency as input (but different from CLKOUT3), in phase with input
-    * CLKOUT6: Higher clock frequency as input (but different then CLKOUT5), in phase with input
+    * CLKOUT6: Higher clock frequency as input (but different from CLKOUT5), in phase with input

 ### Clock Domain Reset signals

-You will need to create a reset signal for each of the clock domains you created.
+You will need to create a separate reset signal for each of the clock domains you created.
 This reset signal will be used by the logic in each of the clock domains.
 The purpose of this reset signal is to provide a power up reset that is synchronous with the given clock domain.